CHESSComputing/gotools/README.md

 ----

-These tools collectively enhance the functionality of the Foxden platform by providing utilities for data manipulation, security, network diagnostics, schema validation, data transofrmation, and integration.
+These tools collectively enhance the functionality of the Foxden infrastructure by providing utilities for data manipulation, security, network diagnostics, schema validation, data transofrmation, and integration.
 Each tool is designed to be simple and efficient, focusing on specific tasks within the